labring/sealos/docs/4.0/docs/cloud/apps/terminal/terminal.md

 cannot list resource "nodes" in API group "" at the cluster scope
 ```

-Users do not have permission to access.
+Users do not have permission to access the information.

 ## Access other resources

-You can access the database instance through the terminal,
-or the multi-cluster provided by sealos cloud provider
+You can access the database instances or the multi-cluster provided by sealos cloud provider through the terminal.

 ```shell
 root@thpqxr0bh:~# kubectl get infra